Kevinjose102/Library/README.md

 This is a simple website for users to manage their personal library.
 Users can keep track of the books they've read and the ones they still need to read.

 ## Features
-Add books to a personal library.
+Add books to a personal library.<br>
-Mark books as "read" or "not read."
+Mark books as "read" or "not read."<br>
-Remove books from the personal library.
+Remove books from the personal library.<br>
-View a list of all books in the personal library.
+View a list of all books in the personal library.<br>